Is life not a thousand times too short for us to bore ourselves?

 At times you might not be seeing the task with enough clarity.
 In fact, you might have a very limited perspective of what is required to get the task completed successfully.
-You might think you know what to do, and as a result you are feeling bored and removed from the activity, however this might all just be an illusion.
+You might think you know what to do, and as a result, you are feeling bored and removed from the activity, however, this might all just be an illusion.

 One way to overcome this limited kind of thinking is to visualize yourself undertaking this task from start to finish.
 However, don’t just passively visualize the task.
-Actively involve yourself in the task within your imagination, while taking under consideration a variety of ways you could approach the task to make it a little more fun and interesting.
-Alternatively, visualize the task as finished in your mind, and then reverse engineer the task backwards step-by-step until you reach the beginning.
+Actively involve yourself in the task within your imagination, while taking into consideration a variety of ways you could approach the task to make it a little more fun and interesting.
+Alternatively, visualize the task as finished in your mind, and then reverse engineer the task backward step-by-step until you reach the beginning.
 This might help you see your task in a slightly different way.